muhraedi/GG-0.3/tokopedia-play-clone/README.md

-# API Documentation - Video Management System
+# API Documentation - Tokopedia Play Clone

 ## Database Structure

-The database structure for the Video Management System is defined using Mongoose schemas.
+The database structure for the Tokopedia Play Clone is defined using Mongoose schemas.
 There are three main schemas: `videoSchema`, `productSchema`, and `commentSchema`.

 ### Video Schema
 ```javascript